leangjia/blender_docs/trunk/blender_docs/manual/modeling/modifiers/modify/weighted_normal.rst

    For example, if three faces meet at a vertex and have the face weights weak, medium, and strong, then only the normal associated with the strong face will be used to set the final result.

+Vertex Group
+   If a vertex group is specified, the modifier will only affect those vertices.
+   The "arrow" button to its right will invert the selection (only affect the vertices *not* in the vertex group).